MultiSafepay/docs/content/integration/ready-made/magento2/old/_index.md

 3. MultiSafepay Gift cards
 This page contains the configuration options for all gift cards supported by MultiSafepay.
-Gift cards need to be activated, more information can be found on our [gift card page](/payments/methods/prepaid-cards/gift-cards)
+Gift cards need to be activated, more information can be found on our [gift card page](/payments/methods/prepaid-cards/gift-cards).

-4. FastCheckout
-This page contains the FastCheckout specific settings.
-More information about the FastCheckout can be found in our [documentation of FastCheckout](https://docs.multisafepay.com/payment-methods/fastcheckout/)

 For any questions about the plugin: